Undergraduate Scholarships

 Give to the Thomas W. Cummins Scholarship

-Thomas Cummins graduated in 1964 with an undergraduate degree in chemical engineering.
-He decided to create this award because he is very grateful for the education he received here.
-In celebration of his 70th birthday he gave away $70,000, and a portion of that gift was used to establish this scholarship.
+Thomas Cummins (ChE '64) created this award because he is very grateful for the education he received here.
+In celebration of his 70th birthday, he gave away $70,000 and a portion of that gift was used to establish this scholarship.
 Tom’s community service is ministering to prison inmates on death row.

 +